2tablespoonssalted butter,melted, plus a cold stick for greasing the pan

 Turn the dough onto a lightly floured cutting board or work surface.
 Divide the dough into 12 equally sized balls and place them into a 9x13 baking dish.
 They might not touch now, but will come close when they rise.
 Cover and allow to rise for 10 minutes.

 Bake for 12-15 minutes, or until the tops are lightly browned.
-When you remove the rolls from oven, baste the tops with the melted butter.
+When you remove the rolls from oven, baste the tops with the melted 2 tablespoons salted butter,.
 Serve warm.

 If you've tried this recipe, come back and let us know how it was in the comments or star ratings.